fernand0labra/rai-cluster-workshop/README.md

 ```
 ''' Job Script Example file: job.sh '''

-#SBATCH --account hpc2nXXXX-YYY         # The name of the account you are running in, mandatory.
+#SBATCH --account NAISSXXXX-YY-ZZZZ     # The name of the project you are running in, mandatory.
 #SBATCH --job-name my_job_name          # Give a sensible name for the job
 #SBATCH --time=00:15:00                 # Request runtime for the job (HHH:MM:SS)